kiranma72/abdm-docs/content/3-milestone2/link-care-context/hip-initiated-linking.md

 # HIP Initiated linking

-**Applicable when:** User has come to the hospital & ABHA address has been captured during registration
+This is applicable when User has shared an ABHA address during registration.

-- When a new health record is created for the patient, it needs to be linked to the ABHA address (HIP initiated linking)

-- If linking token has expired, a new link token is obtained via demo auth & health record must be linked.

-Here's more to understand on **HIP initiated linking:**

 - Whenever a new health record is created for a patient, decide which care context this will be a part of.

 - The HRP must link the care context as soon as the health record is ready to be shared with the user

-- We link the care context using the linking token with the ABHA address.
+- Linking the care context requires a linking token.
+This is obtained and saved at the time of registration.

-- When the user has shared their ABHA address, if the user does not have a valid token, then they need to generate linking token, that is when they do [demographic auth.](/abdm-docs/2-milestone1/abha-number/aadhar-demographic/index.html)
+- if the HRP does not have a valid linking token, they need to generate linking token via [demographic auth.](/abdm-docs/2-milestone1/verify-abha-address/demographics/)

-- Whenever a **new care context is linked** or an **existing care context is updated** with new health records, a notification is sent to all PHR applications that have subscribed to receive notifications for this ABHA address.
+- Whenever a new care context is linked or an existing care context is updated with new health records, a notification is sent to all PHR applications that have subscribed to receive notifications for this ABHA address.

 ## Test Cases